a-shine/pm-for-startups/deck2.md

 ##### User stories

 - **User stories** allow you to capture scope in a way that relates to your end user
-- You add a priority, estimation of size (how long it'll take person/hours), Definition of Done (DoD),
+- You add a priority, estimation of size (how long it'll take person/hours), Definition of Done (DoD), and acceptance criteria

 > As a [type of user], I want to [perform some task] so that I can [achieve some goal].